Nonclassical light generation and control from laser-driven semiconductor intraband excitations: Driving field Classical limit

 Using Eq.~\eqref{eq:GPosition}, with these parameters at hand, we calculate the harmonic amplitude ($m=2n-1$, and $m\geq{3}$):

-where $t$ is the integration upper-limit, being the interaction time of the laser with the semiconductor.
+where $t$ is the integration upper-limit, being the interaction time of the laser with the semiconductor and $\Omega$ is the frequency of the emitted radiation.

 The comparison of the emission intensity spectrum obtained from Eq.(\ref{i9}) and from the SMBE numerical calculations (conducted TDSE numerical calculations give a similar picture) is presented in Fig.1.
 The behavior of the odd-harmonic peak intensities coincides very well, however the background level (or lowest even-harmonic intensities) and harmonic widths differ.
-These differences can occur because the simplified analytical model does not include a temporally varying conduction band population $\nE(t)$ and assumes a monochromatic driving laser field with finite interaction duration, i.e., finite integration time.
+These differences can occur because the simplified analytical model does not include a time- and bloch vector-dependent conduction band population $\nE$ and assumes a monochromatic driving laser field with finite interaction duration, i.e., finite integration time.

 However, the good agreement of our theoretical approach with the numerical calculations for the odd-harmonic intensity dependence on the laser intensity can be utilized in various related applications.
 For instance, we calculate the dependence of the intensity of a certain intraband harmonic as a function of the laser intensity, using Eq.(\ref{i9}).
 As an example, we plot the dependence of the intensity of the 5-th and 7-th harmonic on the driving field's intensity in Fig.~\ref{fig:5-th}.
 We can identify several regions related to the different regimes of the generation (discussed for the 5-th harmonic in the following): 1) perturbative regime, when $\;I_{0}\lesssim{}10^{11}$ W/cm$^{2}$; 2) Linear growth with the fastest rate around $\;I_{0}\sim{}1\cdot{}10^{12}$ W/cm$^{2}$; and 3) the first local maximum at $\;I_{0}\sim{}1.5\cdot{}10^{12}$ W/cm$^{2}$.